 What can I do as a parent to help my child?

 This is such an important question.
 A negative experience like bullying can be such a rich learning experience for your child.
 But your reaction will determine whether or not your child learns from it or collapses under it.
 Just remember, we all meet people in life who try to dominate us and take some power from us so developing the skills to handle this is hugely desirable for your child’s successful future.
 It can be disturbing to think of our child out there being picked on.
 W e have to be a safe place when our child discloses a negative experience.

-1. When your child tells you about the experience they are having, listen in a calm way.
 When a parent becomes agitated or angry about what they are hearing they are not supporting their child.
 They too are become victimised by the bully and are not supportive.
 The likelihood of your child telling you something in the future is diminished significantly when you overreact.
 Remember; be by their side not on it.

-2. Teach your child some coping skills.
-Listen to the nature of the bullying.
 Obviously if it is physical you will need to report it to the school.

 But first, try to get your child to understand how to manage this negative experience.
 Bullying is about power and control.
 Often I hear children telling me ‘I did what mom said and I ignored him but it only got worse’.